Pages

 Intriguingly, during the battle of Gaugamela, Atropates’ units pushed Alexander of Macedon’s army to stop the advance and implemented defensive measures.
 Only Alexander’s personal intervention with fresh troops allowed the Macedonians to stop their retreat and concentrate on a victorious advance in the center, facing troops under the direct command of Darius III.

-It should be highlighted that Atropates was a strong follower of Zarathustra (Zoroaster).
-The name Ātūrpāt originates from Avesta's word “Âtare-pâta”, ("keeper of the fire") was one of the sons of Zarathustra.
+It should be highlighted that Atropates was a strong follower of Zarathustra (Zoroaster) and his name was neither Median nor Persian but Zoroastrian.
+The name Ātūrpāt originates from Avesta's word “Âtare-pâta”, (keeper of the fire) was one of the sons of Zarathustra.
 The transcription of name Ātūrpāt from Pahlavi (Middle Persian) could be “protected by fire”.

 Later, under the order of Sasanian King Shāpūr I (r.
 240-272), the fire of Ādur Gušnasp (the last survived Great Fire of State) was classified as the empire’s most sacred victorious (Pahlavi: pērōzgar) warriors’ (Pahlavi: artēštār) class fire of the highest grade, holding the rank of “cathedral”.